 Just because the president of the United States is the leader of the country's executive branch doesn't mean that the whole presidential family can do whatever they want.
 In fact, there's a whole list of things the first family is supposed to do - and a list of things they shouldn't do - regardless of whether they'd actually like to do them or not.

-Some of these are surprisingly strict rules for the first family, like how opening the White House windows is expressly forbidden.
-This is one of the stranger things that shows what it's like to live in the White House, while some rules are more like guidelines for the president and their family, such as various holiday events that can be ignored.
+Some of these are surprisingly strict rules for the first family, like how opening White House windows is expressly forbidden.
+This is one of the stranger things that show what it's like to live in the White House.
+Some rules are more like guidelines for the president and their family, such as various holiday events.
 The first family also has to be keenly aware of all the priceless artwork in the White House, which can be difficult if you're one of the presidents with problem children.
 All in all, these first family traditions show how they don't just make the rules - they have to follow some too.

 Family Members Aren't Supposed To Serve In The Administration

 Typically speaking, members of the first family are discouraged from taking on official roles in the administration.
 This rule is supposed to ensure the president has credibility, because it prevents them from being accused of nepotism.
 The 1967 Federal Anti-Nepotism Statute legally prohibits this from occurring, but it is open to interpretation.

 Some say the rule prevents family members of the president from taking on any administrative role, while others say the law only prevents family members from taking on paid positions.
 In President Donald Trump's administration, daughter Ivanka Trump and son-in-law Jared Kushner were brought in as unpaid advisors.

 Presidents Must Accept Secret Service Protection, But The Family May Decline